What is GLYXAMBI?

 GLYXAMBI is a prescription medication containing two medicines, empagliflozin (JARDIANCE) and linagliptin (TRADJENTA).
 GLYXAMBI can be used along with diet and exercise to lower blood sugar in adults with type 2 diabetes, and can be used in adults with type 2 diabetes who have known cardiovascular disease when empagliflozin, one of the medicines in GLYXAMBI, is needed to reduce the risk of cardiovascular death.

-GLYXAMBI is not for people with type 1 diabetes or for diabetic ketoacidosis (increased ketones in the blood or urine).
+GLYXAMBI is not for people with type 1 diabetes.
+It may increase their risk of diabetic ketoacidosis (increased ketones in the blood or urine).
 If you have had pancreatitis (inflammation of the pancreas) it is not known if you have a higher chance of getting pancreatitis while taking GLYXAMBI.
+GLYXAMBI is not for use to lower blood sugar in adults with type 2 diabetes who have severe kidney problems, because it may

 IMPORTANT SAFETY INFORMATION

-Do not take GLYXAMBI if you have severe kidney problems, end stage renal disease, or are on
+Do not take GLYXAMBI if you are on dialysis.

 Do not take GLYXAMBI if you are allergic to linagliptin (TRADJENTA), empagliflozin (JARDIANCE), or